Menu

 Neeps (Turnip)

-- 2. Mash: Drain and mash with a little butter.
-Add a teaspoon of caster sugar and season to taste with salt and pepper.
+Peel and quarter the turnip.
+Boil for about 25 minutes or until soft.
+Drain and mash with a little butter.
+For extra flavour, add a teaspoon of caster sugar and season with salt and pepper.

 Tatties (Potatoes)

-- 2. Mash Drain and mash with a little butter and milk to achieve a smooth, creamy consistency.
-Season to taste with salt and pepper.
+Peel and quarter the potatoes.
+Boil for about 20 minutes or until soft.
+Drain and mash with a little butter and milk to achieve a smooth, creamy consistency.
+Season with salt and pepper to taste.